 Yes, community members can ask library staff to log them in under community accounts.
 However, community members will not be able to print documents.

-How do I check out a laptop?
+How do I check out a laptop or iPad?

 How do I access the Wi-Fi?

 On your device, select "KCCDopen" or "KCCDsecure" from the Wi-Fi list.
 A browser should open to a page requesting your student email address and password.
 If this page does not come up in Firefox, try logging in with Internet Explorer.
 Guests will need to create a temporary account with IT following the steps on the self-registration page link.